shamalaya83/D3ServerStatus/README.md

 ![Screenshot of the app](https://github.com/shamalaya83/D3ServerStatus/blob/main/image.png)

 The star symbol means that you have reviewed the server.
+The cross symbol means that the last rate is older than 3 days, so its better recheck the server.
 In brackets the review counter.

 bad => unplayable: server lags everywhere even in town or with few mobs